 The school teaches the English National Curriculum.
 Classes are taught in English with a number of core subjects including Maths, Science, Islamic Studies, Music, I.C.T., P.E. and swimming.

-In advance of the new Academic year and the arrival of a new, as yet unnamed Principal, the owners, Al Najah Education, have recently made an announcement about the expansion of the facilities at the school.
-In a statement from Mr. Raza Khan, CEO of Al Najah Education, WhichSchoolAdvisor.com has learned that as a result of the company's newest investment in Horizon English School, students are soon to be privy to a host of new and improved facilities and amenities, including new specialist teaching spaces including a creative zone to stimulate new ideas, innovation and invention, especially among older primary children; upgraded sporting facilities including a raised playing area with a view of the iconic Dubai skyline; upgrades to the pool and new fitness facilities.
-Further improvements will include new dining and auditorium spaces together with improved parking and new classrooms to accommodate the wait list.
-These facilities are due to be ready for the 2019-20 academic year.
+Under the ownership of Al Najah, a range of new and improved facilities and amenities, including new specialist teaching spaces including a creative ‘STEAM’ zone to stimulate new ideas, innovation and invention; upgraded sporting facilities (including a raised playing area with a view of the iconic Dubai skyline); upgrades to the pool and new fitness facilities.
+Further improvements include new dining and auditorium spaces together with improved parking and new classrooms to accommodate the wait list.

 Governance, leadership, and the relationships on campus are a strength as well as the student culture.
 "All students have a very strong sense of personal responsibility both within the classroom and in the wider school community.
 Students, even the youngest, are committed to doing their very best in all aspects of school life.
 They are immensely proud of the school, enjoy their lessons and achieve very high levels of attendance.
 Almost all give their time and energies to the very wide range of cultural, sports and performing arts activities, competitions and events."